Real estate withholding

 The grantor reports the real estate sale and claims the withholding on their tax return.

-Unless the grantor qualifies for an exemption, complete Form 593 using the grantor’s information.
+Complete Form 593 using the grantor’s information.

 Nongrantor trust